-17. The designer shall add the following note to the structural steel drawings at exterior girder field splice locations, unless the entire exterior I-girder is coated:
+17. The designer shall add the following note to the structural steel drawings at exterior girder field splice locations of l-girders, unless the entire exterior l-girder is coated:

 ALL STRUCTURAL STEEL SURFACES OF EXTERIOR I-GIRDERS, INCLUDING SPLICE PLATES, BUT EXCLUDING SURFACES IN CONTACT WITH CONCRETE AND THE CONTACT SURFACES OF BOLTS JOINTS, SHALL BE COATED FOR A DISTANCE OF 2000 mm ON EITHER SIDE OF THE CENTRELINE OF A FIELD SPLICE.